byui-cse/itm300-course/source/module-02/project-lab.md

 ### Reflection Questions:

 * Explain the purpose of a Virtual Private Cloud (VPC) in AWS.
 Why is it important to configure subnets and security groups within a VPC when launching EC2 instances?
-* Describe the components of the LAMP stack (Linux, Apache, MySQL, PHP) and their roles in web hosting.
-How does each component contribute to serving dynamic web content?
-Many AWS services allow us to split apart these different compontents.
-What are the pros and cons of separating these services?
 * What is SSL/TLS encryption, and why is it important for securing websites?
 Compare and contrast self-signed certificates with certificates signed by a certificate authority (CA).
 * Discuss the steps involved in setting up and configuring Apache web server (httpd) on an EC2 instance.
 How does Apache handle HTTP and HTTPS requests?
 * Explain the significance of server permissions (chmod, chown) in securing web directories.
 Why is it important to restrict access to certain directories and files on a web server?